hepplerj/Dissertation/ch4.dissertation.Heppler.md

 interests.
 In 1962, voters elected the first candidate to oppose growth in the city.
 Virginia Shaffer was a Republican from {DETAIL} who rose to office representing the interests of homeowners, including being the only city council member opposing consolidation with Alviso.
-Council member Pace attempted to put homeowners at ease, saying that "I'm not denying it will cost some money but it has an awful lot of promise."
-But new interests were starting to guide ideas about the city's progress.
+But new interests were starting to guide ideas about the city's future.

 By 1970, the brakes were firmly pressed.
 Although San Jose's growth control measures never became quite as strident as those pursued in the